francis720/francis720/README.md

 - 👋 Hi, I’m @francis720
-- 👀 I’m interested in women
+- 👀 I’m interested in sports, travel, food, and women
 - 🌱 I’m currently learning how to programm
 - 💞️ I’m looking to collaborate with you
 - 📫 How to reach me: email